 - a.
 Introduction: Provide an overview of your text set, including the standards addressed, your rationale for selecting the topic, and your justification for using this text set in a secondary setting.
 Use at least 2 relevant resources to support your ideas. - b.
 Annotations: Provide a full bibliographic citation for each source using APA format; then briefly describe/summarize each source, explain how it fits into the larger context of the disciplinary topic and justify why you think it will appeal to adolescents. - c.
-Strategies for Teaching with the Sources: Propose approaches and strategies you would use for engaging adolescents with the texts.
-Use strategies from your course texts or from other reputable published sources.
-Provide an explanation for how and why the strategy(ies) would be useful in supporting adolescents' understanding of the text(s) and how it supports them in reaching the standards.
+Strategies for Teaching with the Sources: Propose a plan for how you would implement the use of this text set with the intended grade level.
+Describe approaches and strategies you would use for engaging adolescents with the text set.
+Use ideas from your course texts or from other reputable published sources to develop your plan.
+Provide an explanation for how and why the strategy(ies) would be useful in supporting adolescents' understanding of the text(s) and achieving the standards.
 You should show evidence of being able to apply a variety of strategies across the sources, as well as meet the needs of a variety of learners.
 Use at least 2 relevant resources to support your ideas.